An acetaminophen overdose is serious — and it can happen easier than you might think. Here's how to protect your child.By Mayo Clinic Staff

 - Don't give your child adult formulations of acetaminophen.

-Careful use of acetaminophen and prompt treatment in case of an overdose can help prevent a tragedy.
+Careful use of acetaminophen and prompt treatment in case of an overdose can help prevent serious problems.